h12w/gspec/DESIGN.md

 * Test composition
     - Extensible expectation helpers.
 * Test execution
-    - All gotest features should still be supported.
+    - All gotest features should not be broken.
     - Table driven test (with focus mode).
 * Test report
     - Extensible test reporters that provide informative and helpful error messages.
-    - Handle panics and timeout gracefully.
+    - Handle panics gracefully.
 * GSpec should be reliable itself.
     - minimal and modular design.
     - 100% test coverage.